Achieving Professional and Career Goals Sooner Than Planned

 Estimated Reading Time: 2 Minutes

 Ten years ago I read the book Smart Women Finish Rich, by David Bach.
-He has a revised version coming out on September 18, 2018.
+He has a revised version that came out last year.
 Ideas presented in the book are appropriate for both men and women.
 Initially, I picked up this book to learn about finances and money in my 20’s; however, I used concepts from the book to design a spreadsheet template for setting goals and planning how I want to live my life, professionally and personally.

 As Peter Drucker said, "What get's measured get's managed."
 I try to manage my life in a way that bring purpose and value.